 The Trace itself, meanwhile, is a meandering two-lane 444-mile drive through exceptional scenery and 10,000 years of North American history.
 It’s with an RV trip all by itself.
 Give yourself a week to fully explore.

 Stretching from Natchez, MS to just south of Nashville TN, it was an interstate before there were interstates.
 Originally used by American Indians, settlers, bandits, fur traders, and armies.
 The Old Trace played an important role in American history.

 Today, visitors can enjoy not only a scenic drive but also hiking, biking, horseback riding, and lots of camping spots all along the Trace.

-That facsimile of the tavern now contains a great interpretive center that lets you review the highlights of the famed explorer’s life, look at photos and review eyewitness statements and official reports that document the bizarre circumstances of his death.
+That facsimile of the tavern now contains a great interpretive center that lets you review the highlights of the famed explorer’s life.
+You can look at photos and review eyewitness statements and official reports that document the bizarre circumstances of his death.

-If you start your research on the site itself, you’ll have first hand information to the basic facts:
+If you start your research on the site itself, you’ll have first-hand information on the basic facts…

 As an old investigative reporter, I read all the statements on display at the museum from those who were with him.
 There were major holes and inconsistencies.
 It seemed as if Lewis was behaving irrationally at the Inn.
 But the account of the shooting left me scratching my head.

 For one thing, he was shot twice.
 Lewis was an expert marksman.
 He was shot once in the head, once in the chest.
 And he apparently had some unexplained knife wounds.

 Obviously, I am not alone in being skeptical of the suicide ruling.
 Lewis and Clark historians and devotees have debated for decades about what caused it.